 False Negative hCG Pregnancy Tests And What Causes Them

 If the home pregnancy test shows negative results but you still think you could be pregnant, wait a few days and try again.
-A negative result can mean that you are not pregnant, you took the test too early or you took the test wrong.
+Test in the morning.
+A negative result can mean that you are not pregnant, that you took the test too early or you took the test wrong, or that the urine is too diluted or the test strip is not sensitive enough.
 Also, if you have received different answers on multiple pregnancy tests, it is recommended that you get a blood test done to get an accurate answer.

 For most pregnant women the urine pregnancy test does not detect enough hCG until 1-2 days before missing the period.
 And in 1 of 4 pregnant women the home urine pregnancy test does not become positive until after they miss their period.
 Most false negative pregnancy tests occur when testing is done too early.
 You are pregnant but you test negative because there is not enough of the pregnancy hormone hCG in your body and especially your urine to be detected.